PE and School Sport – Kenn and Kenton Federation

-- Tyrrell Sports run subsidized, after-school clubs to increase participation and offer specialists sports such as fencing and archery.
+- Tyrrell Sports run subsidized, after-school clubs to increase participation and offer specialists sports such as football and multi-skills.
 This includes our pupil premium children (offering them a free place at the after school club).

 - Mini bus lease and hire to open up opportunities and to raise participation for competition across the federation and those run by the South Dartmoor Partnership.

 Further improvements for 2021-22